 Tom’s wines can be found at select wine shops in Calistoga and others throughout Napa Valley.
 Visits can be made by appointment and either last 90 minutes or two hours (if a barrel tasting is included).
 This is a unique opportunity for serious wine enthusiasts to visit with an industry veteran (40+ harvests under his belt); this is a highly personalized, relaxing and educational experience.

-Calistoga Wine Growers Association.
-These include one tasting in San Francisco and one in Calistoga of member wines.
+And the wines are selectively poured at events including at the annual tastings hosted by the Calistoga Wine Growers Association.
+These include one tasting in San Francisco and one in Calistoga of member wineries.

 For more information, to purchase wines (including much rarer library vintages of select wines) or to join their wine club, please visit: www.tomeddywinery.com